 How to spell “facetious” correctly

 The word “facetious” is commonly misspelled, due to its unique combination of letters.
-It is derived from the French word “facetieux”, which sources back to the Latin word “facetia”.
+It is derived from the French word “facetieux”, which dates back to the Latin word “facetia”.
 The Latin word translates to “jest” or “witty”.
 Some common misspellings are “faceteous”, “facitious”, and “fasitious”.
 The only correct spelling is “facetious” and a helpful memory aid can be that all five vowels in the word are in alphabetical order.

 Synonyms for “facetious”

-It can be beneficial to substitute “facetious” with suitable synonyms to check whether the sentence makes sense and the correct meaning is expressed in the context.
+It can be beneficial to substitute “facetious” with suitable synonyms to check whether the sentence makes sense and whether the correct meaning is expressed in the context.
 Using synonyms can prevent redundancy and repetition by using them interchangeably in your academic work.
 Below are four synonyms for “facetious” with example sentences:

 |Flippant||Her facetious attitude during the serious speech was inappropriate.|